 In 1998 his work restoring a Grade II-listed town house was followed in a TV documentary series ‘Kingsbury Square’.
 The fourteen half-hour programmes followed the progress of the project under Peter’s supervision, covering every aspect of the conservation work.

-Renowned for his creative response to a brief, Peter has been instrumental in developing the practice’s reputation, which is recognised by numerous awards and endorsements from professional bodies, both at a local and national level.
+Renowned for his creative response to a brief, Peter has been instrumental in developing the practice’s reputation, which is recognised by eleven Architectural awards, both at a local and national level.

 Peter has kept a link with his first career in aviation.
-He has been a qualified pilot since 1982 and nowadays is an Airshow pilot.
-Highly qualified to Advanced Level for aerobatic and formation flying, he is also a Rating Instructor and teaches advanced skills to qualified pilots.
+He has been a qualified pilot since 1982 and an airshow pilot since 1999.
+Highly qualified to Advanced Level for aerobatic and formation flying, he is also a Rating Instructor and teaches advanced skills to qualified pilots. in 2012 he started an ambition to build an aircraft and in 2017 it was complete and took to the air for the first time.
+Have a look at www.superpitts.co.uk

 Finance Director and Partner